For the first time in series history, the America's Cup was in foreign hands.

 © St. Petersburg Times, published September 28, 1999

 For 132 years, through 23 challenges, the America's Cup was just that -- America's.
 Then suddenly it was Australia's.

 Sailing generally is a sport of limited interest in the United States -- until some other nation gets involved.
 Then the chauvinistic us-against-them mentality takes over and Americans who wouldn't know a halyard from a lanyard suddenly act as though their home is about to be burglarized.

 If that's how they felt on Sept.
 26, 1983, well, it was.

 When Australia II skipper John Bertrand and his 12-meter yacht with the revolutionary winged keel crossed the finish line 41 seconds (about six boat lengths) ahead of Liberty, the longest winning streak in sports came to an end, as did Australia II syndicate owner and sailor Alan Bond's 13-year, $16-million quest for the cup.

-"Australia II was the better boat today and they beat us and we have no excuses," said the tearful Liberty skipper Dennis Conner of San Diego, an old hand in America's Cup competition.
+"Australia II was the better boat today and they beat us and we have no excuses," Liberty said a tearful skipper Dennis Conner of San Diego, an old hand in America's Cup competition.
 "It was very frustrating, but we did the best we could."